Introduction

-Most babies experience a growth surge around six months and typically reach about three times their birth weight by their first birthday — this is usually when they’re ready for solids.
+Most babies experience a growth spurt around six months and typically reach about three times their birth weight by their first birthday — this is usually when they’re ready for solids.

-In this article, we explore the different foods to offer and what to avoid, essential feeding items, as well as some tips on how to encourage your baby to try new foods safely.
+In this article, we explore the different foods to offer and what to avoid, essential feeding gear, as well as some tips on how to encourage your baby to try new foods safely.

 - Steady head control